tikene/TCP-Shell-wordlist-attack/README.md

 **This program will automatically try a list of commands on a TCP direct shell and display the results**

+Useful to find out what commands are available during post exploitation

 ![fe36c8d9e21edad138a8e4b231d6ab56 (1)](https://user-images.githubusercontent.com/92279236/139542496-2c49a72c-000f-4043-a9ac-37accdd950d9.gif)

 **Arguments:**